 Do you know an early-career researcher who deserves recognition for their contribution to the biomaterials field?

-Biomaterials Science is pleased to announce that nominations are now being accepted for its 2019 Lectureship award.
+Biomaterials Science is pleased to announce that nominations are now being accepted for the 2020 Biomaterials Science Lectureship award.
 This annual award was established in 2014 to honour an early-stage career scientist who has made a significant contribution to the biomaterials field.

-The recipient of the award will be asked to present a lecture at the 2019 European Society for Biomaterials Annual Meeting, where they will also be presented with the award.
+The recipient of the award will be asked to present a lecture at the 11th World Biomaterials Congress in Glasgow in May 2020, where they will also be presented with the award.
 The Biomaterials Science Editorial Office will provide financial support to the recipient for travel and accommodation costs.

 The recipient will also be asked to contribute a lead article to the journal and will have their work showcased free of charge on the front cover of the issue in which their article is published.